Marathon: How to Tag Marked Locations in Protect/Destroy 3

 • Skipping the install step.
 Looting the UV Protocol is not the same as advancing the contract.
 Install it first.

 • Expecting big objective beacons.
-The tag spots are proximity-based and often subtle.
+The tag spots are proximity-based and often subtle, so close the distance before you judge a wall.

 • Moving during the scan.
 Starting the interaction and drifting sideways is enough to blow the tag.

-• Using Complex or AI Uplink without a reason.
-They may work, but the route detail is weaker and the risk is higher.
+• Wandering off to Complex or AI Uplink.
+They count, but the route detail is weaker and the risk is higher than Maintenance.

 • Dying after the chain starts.
-Current guidance suggests this sends you back to the start in a fresh match.
+That sends you back to the beginning in a fresh match.

 That last mistake is the one to respect most.
-If you are undergeared, already low on meds, or hearing heavy player traffic around Intersection, it can be smarter to reset your plan early than to force the install and lose the entire chain halfway through Maintenance.
-This is one of those objectives where disciplined routing is more valuable than raw fighting skill.
+If you are undergeared, low on meds, or hearing heavy player traffic around Intersection, reset your plan early rather than forcing the install and losing the whole chain halfway through Maintenance.
+This is an objective where disciplined routing beats raw fighting skill.

 F